 The Preliminary Plan was virtually the same proposal and was denied in December 2018.
-The proposal has been continued twice without taking testimony.
-A Peer Review of the storm water report and plans was received and forwarded to the Applicant on July 18, 2019.
-No new plans have been received.
+The proposal has been continued several times without taking testimony.
+Three Peer Reviews of the storm water report and revisions to it have been received dated July 12, 2019; October 4, 2019 and December 30, 2019.